-- Anytime you have sore or aching tissue in your arm and shoulder.
+- Anytime you have sore or aching tissue in your arm, elbow and/or shoulder.

 - Any other situation where you need to increase blood flow to your biceps tendonitis injury to relax your tendon, relieve pain, prevent re-injury and enhance flexibility of your tissue.

 We strongly believe that we can help you, and we have thousands of happy clients to back this claim.
 You are welcome to try our products for a 60 day period..
 If you are committed to following the treatments outlined in the product instructions we are very confident that our TShellz Wraps will aid you immensely.
 If you do not receive the benefits that countless of our other customers have experienced from our products, call us, mail the product back to us and we will provide you with a full product refund.